syncfusion-content/javascript-docs/js/Grid/Web-accessibility.md

 # Web accessibility

 Web accessibility is an easy way to create a website or application by world wide users, including disabled users.
-You can develop sites with the help of assistive technologies. **Essential JavaScript** supports the **Web UI** accessibility resources.
-They are:
+You can develop sites with the help of assistive technologies.
+The support includes:

-**WAI – ARIA supports in Essential JavaScript Grid**
+**WAI – ARIA**

-This helps enable better user interaction in **Grid** control and this uses the W3C’s Widget Design Patterns in the WAI specification and added customize attributes.
+This helps enable better user interaction in `ejGrid` and this uses the W3C’s Widget Design Patterns in the WAI specification and added customize attributes.

-**Full Keyboard control supports in Essential JavaScript Grid**
+**Full Keyboard Interactions**

 This helps to support **Grid** control with keyboard interaction.
 The key descriptions are: